enricopesce/enricopesce.it/content/posts/0010/index.md

 | VM.Standard3.Flex   | 5925                |  $119,04          | 50%        |
 | VM.Optimized3.Flex  | 6365                |  $149,45          | 60%        |

-In this table, I added a "Saving" column with the cost difference (in percent) compared with VM.Standard.A1.Flex than all other shapes.
+In this table, I added a "Saving" column to represent the cost difference (in percent) compared with VM.Standard.A1.Flex than all other shapes.

 ### **Considerations**